 - Habitat Loss

-Leopards are losing a lot of their habitat to farmers and urbanization.
+Leopards are losing a lot of their habitat to farming and urbanization.

 - Trophy Hunting